Ağrı Airport

 Forecast Outlook

 The TAF forecast covers the next 9 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
 Expected weather includes: Light Thunderstorm Rain.
-There is a 40% probability of MVFR conditions with Light Thunderstorm Rain between 06:00Z and 09:00Z.
+Temporary MVFR conditions are forecast with Light Thunderstorm Rain between 15:00Z and 18:00Z.

 Pilot Recommendations